Winter Newsletter Ideas and

 If you want to talk about how exciting next year will be, offer new information or a sneak preview of what is about to occur.
 Yes, it is important to repeat, repeat again, and repeat information a third time, but on the other hand, for those who are already well aware of your message, explain something additional or request specific types of volunteers with each post or winter newsletter.

 Find some new photos that have not been circulated before.
 If that is a struggle, make a little video by stringing your current stock of photos together in a new way.
+The good news is that very short videos, 90 seconds tops, are in style right now.

 2. If winter holidays are part of the tradition of many households where you live, your winter newsletter can suggest ways to celebrate in a new way.
 Perhaps you can suggest gifts for the community rather than simply your family and best friend or two.
 Generosity, fairness, welcoming the stranger, and creating equity among groups are always appropriate, so suggest a few ways that community members might share resources with disadvantaged individuals or groups, make common cause with a group that you usually are at odds with, and develop opportunities for greater interpersonal and inter-group understanding and empathy.